cvuchener/g500/doc/profile.md

 Profile
 =======

 A profile must be written at the beginning of a memory page.
 It fits in page 0, so it can be used for temporary profiles.
-The remaining space in the page can be used for other purposes: sotring macros or driver metadata (LGS stores macro names just after the profile).
+The remaining space in the page can be used for other purposes: string macros or driver metadata (LGS stores macro names just after the profile).

 When plugging the mouse, the profile from page 2 is loaded.